andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

 | [[5 Datatypes#Range\|Range]]           | range()    | range(8), range(2, 99, 3)  | range of numbers                                                          |
 | [[5 Datatypes#Generator\|Generator]]   |            |                            | iterator over a dataset, created by the programmer                        |

+> [!todo]- not exam relevant
+> These functions/methods are mostly not exam relevant.

 There are a few built in functions/methods to check if something is a specific type of data.
 These are helpful to check input, potentially before converting it.
 - **String Methods:** `.isdigit()`, `.isalpha()`, `.isalnum()`, `.isdecimal()`, `.isnumeric()`, `.isspace()`.